chrizog/someipy/README.md

 ### De-/Serialization

 - Only fixed size arrays are supported.
+Dynamically sized arrays are not supported.
 - Optional length fields for SOME/IP arrays are not supported.
 - Strings are not supported yet.
 - Configuration of padding is not supported yet.